canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 | same | different | same | yes | yes |
 | same | different | different | yes | yes |

-If a [validation set](https://snapcraft.io/docs/validation-sets) has been defined for the old model and the new model, or just the new model, the snaps installed during the remodelling process must follow the validation set rules.
+If a [validation set](https://snapcraft.io/docs/validation-sets) has been defined for the old model and the new model, or just the new model, the snaps installed during the remodeling process must follow the validation set rules.

-To ensure the remodelling process completes successfully when a device's model name changes, a specific configuration is required in the [Serial Vault](https://canonical-serial-vault.readthedocs-hosted.com/serial-vault/register-a-new-device-model-name/), under the `Sub-Store Models` tab, to specify the allowed migration path from the old to new model name.
+To ensure the remodeling process completes successfully when a device's model name changes, a specific configuration is required in the [Serial Vault](https://canonical-serial-vault.readthedocs-hosted.com/serial-vault/register-a-new-device-model-name/), under the `Sub-Store Models` tab, to specify the allowed migration path from the old to new model name.

 For details on how changes to the base, kernel, gadget and snapd snaps are managed, see {ref}`Remodel essential snaps <ref-remodel-essential-snaps_remodel-essential-snaps>`.